vandersonmota/fcreplay/README.md

 ## Configuration
 The defaults should work if you follow the guide below.

-If you are using the ansible playbook, you will also want to have ready the following files:
+You will also want to have the following files:
  - Configuration file: `config.json`
  - Appened description: `description_append.txt`
- - Google cloud storage credentials: `.stroage_creds.json`
  - Google api client secrets: `.client_secrets.json`
  - Youtube upload credentials: `.youtube-upload-credentials.json`
  - Archive.org secrets: `.ia`